mikestreety/mikestreety/app/content/blog/backup-gitlab-data-locally.md

 tags:
  - Web
  - PHP
+ - Gitlab
 ---

 For a while, I hosted my own version of [Gitlab](https://gitlab.com/) and, although I owned all the data, the server I had was not powerful enough for the install and would regularly crash and need rebooting.
 Moving my data across to the main Gitlab site gave me peace of mind that my data was always accessible no matter what time, however, I had less control over the data itself and no way of easily backing it up.

 Below is a script is written in PHP which backs up my repositories for me.
 It is running on a small server I have at home which downloads the data onto a NAS.
 This NAS has two hard-drives which are mirrored.

 The script does the following tasks:

 - It connects via the Gitlab API and retrieves all of the repos I own
 - It then finds all the groups I am a member of and the repos of those groups